 - When the Instant Pot is done, it will beep several times.
 Unplug it, then immediately remove the canning jar.
 Remove the canning jar lid, and stir the yogurt.
 If it has separated at all, this is completely normal.
 Taste the yogurt.
 If it's not tart/sour enough, you can put it back in the Instant Pot for another 1-2 hours of time (on the yogurt setting).

 - To thicken the yogurt, place the still warm yogurt into a blender, along with the gelatin.
 Blend until smooth.
+(If you wait too long, and allow the yogurt to cool prior to blending it with the gelatin, the yogurt will not thicken.)

 - Sweeten to taste using preferred sweetener (we like to use raw local honey).
 Pour the yogurt back into a larger container (the air bubbles from the blender may cause the yogurt to expand and overflow if you try putting it back into the pint-sized canning jar) and refrigerate for 6-8 hours, or until completely chilled.
 Check the yogurt 30-60 minutes after placing it in the refrigerator to chill.
 If it's separated at all, give the mixture a quick stir to blend everything back together (otherwise, it will solidify separated, which you want to avoid if possible).